 While all trees are a thing of beauty there are a few trees that I would recommend against planting for the reasons that I give below.

 Trees not to plantChinese Elm or Siberian Elm: This tree was planted to replace the American Elm because of its rapid growth.
 Unfortunately, its rapid growth resulted in weak tree limbs that break off easily during storms creating a mess and also are short-lived, usually less than 40 years.

 Pin Oak: The pin oak tree does not grow well in the Minonk area because of the lack of iron in the soil.
 Twenty years after planting the tree the leaves may start to turn yellow due to this deficiency and the tree may eventually die.
 Not all pin oaks are affected because of the variability of the soil.
 However, unless you want to test your soil for its PH factor, why take a chance on planting a tree that may die in twenty years?

 Ash trees: Ash trees are one of the most common trees in the Minonk area.
 Unfortunately, they are being threatened to extinction like the American Elm due to the infestation of the Emerald Ash Borer that has invaded the midwest.
-Millions of ash trees have already died in Michigan and Ohio and the disease has spread to the Chicago area as well and it is a matter of time before it reaches the Minonk area.
+Millions of ash trees have already died in Michigan and Ohio and the disease has spread to Minonk where ash trees are dying.
 There is a chemical called Bayer Advanced Tree and Shrub Insect Control that can be applied to the trees and supposedly gives protection to the Emerald Ash Borer.
-Those who have ash trees should consider applying this product to the base of their trees every year to keep the trees disease resistant.
+Another chemical is Safari which you spray on from the base up 5 feet of the bark.
+Those who have ash trees should consider applying these products to the base of their trees every year to keep the trees disease resistant.